TritonDataCenter/manta/docs/manta-ops.md

 15-30 seconds.
 If the image onto which an image is reprovisioned doesn't work, the instance can be reprovisioned back to its original image.

-This procedure use "manta-adm" to do the upgrade, which uses the reprovisioning method for all zones other than the "marlin" zones.
+This procedure uses "manta-adm" to do the upgrade, which uses the reprovisioning method for all zones other than the "marlin" zones.

 ### Prerequisites